Methods for small telescopes

 positions:

-- Exposures need to be short so that images are as near round as possible
+- Exposures need to be short so that images of the target do not trail too

 - The total exposure needs to be as as long as possible to give a good S/N ratio